The body remembers

 Thank you, body, for reminding me what happened.

-Thank you for sounding the alarm when my conscious mind started to forget.
+Thank you for sounding the alarm when my conscious mind

 Thank you for wanting to keep me safe from pain.